Country Report: Overview of the main changes since the previous report update

 Asylum procedure

-• Pushbacks: In 2022, six boats were identified, all departing from Lebanon, that were intercepted by the Cypriot authorities, however there may be more cases of refoulement which were not identified or located.
-Furthermore, pushbacks at land and specifically at the Green Line continued throughout 2022, as third country nationals are denied access to territories under the effective control of the Republic and to the asylum procedure when they try to cross from the official checkpoints.
+- Access to the territory: In 2023, there were two incidents of push backs, involving three boats and 109 nationals of Syria.
+Furthermore, pushbacks at land and specifically at the Green Line continued throughout 2023, as third country nationals are denied access to territories under the effective control of the Republic and to the asylum procedure when they try to cross from the official checkpoints.

 Reception conditions

-• Reception standards: Reception standards remain below adequate levels, exposing asylum seekers to risks of homelessness and destitution.
-The majority of asylum seekers are hosted in the community instead than in reception centres, and often live in extremely poor conditions.
-Reception centres are overcrowded and in need of infrastructural renovation; sanitation and hygiene are below standard, and no sufficient safeguards against sexual and gender-based violence for children and single women are in place.
-The timely identification and response to the needs of vulnerable individuals, including children, both within reception facilities and in the community, requires improvement.
+- Reception standards: Reception standards remain below adequate levels, exposing asylum seekers to risks of homelessness and destitution.
+Conditions in the reception centres improved in 2023, however the majority of asylum seekers are hosted in the community rather than in reception centres, and often live in extremely poor conditions.
+The timely identification, and especially the response to the needs of vulnerable individuals, including children, both within reception facilities and in the community, is below standards.

-• Children: The number of refugee children arriving in Cyprus, either accompanied by family members or unaccompanied/separated, is on the rise.
-Gaps remain in the protection of minors, particularly in the First Reception Centre of Pournara.
-Children remain without adequate guardianship, and are as such exposed to various risks, such as trafficking, sexual or labour exploitation.
+- Children: The number of refugee children arriving in Cyprus, either accompanied by family members or unaccompanied/separated, is high.
+Gaps remain in the protection of minors, particularly in the First Reception Centre of Pournara and some of the shelters for UASC.
+Children remain without adequate guardianship, and are therefore exposed to various risks, such as trafficking, sexual or labour exploitation.
 Procedures regulating the assessment of the child’s best interest are also lacking.

 Detention of asylum seekers